TattlingJam4231/weapon-rebalances/README.md

      - accuracy decreased from 32 to 28
      - stability increased from 24 to 44
      - changed from primary to secondary weapon

+### Sentry Guns:
+   - Sentry guns can now be picked up when destroyed.
+   - When a sentry gun is destroyed it loses all ammo stored in it.
+   - Sentry guns have had their ammo stores increased from 100 to 600.
+   - Base damage of sentry guns increased from 30 to 40
+   - Sentry guns set to fire AP rounds now consume 4 rounds per shot instead of 1.